CodeJourneys/CloudScripts/README.md

 # CloudScripts
-A place to store scripts used for provisioning dev cloud resources.
+A place to store scripts for provisioning and configuring cloud resources.